aurorascharff/aurorascharff.no/src/content/blog/running-tests-with-rtl-and-vitest-on-internationalized-react-server-components-in-next13.md

   - Next.js
   - Testing
   - i18n
-description: Considering the relatively new React Server Components (RSC) and Next.js 13, there is not a lot of documentation on how to test them.
+description: Considering the relatively new React Server Components (RSC) and Next.js App Router, there is not a lot of documentation on how to test them.
 In this blog post, I'll explain a method I found to work for running tests with Vitest and RTL (React Testing Library) on React Server Components that utilizes internationalization (i18n) via the next-international package.
 ---

 Testing is a crucial part of any software development process, ensuring that your code functions as expected and maintains its integrity as your application evolves.
-Considering the relatively new React Server Components (RSC) and Next.js 13, there is not a lot of documentation on how to test them.
+Considering the relatively new React Server Components (RSC) and Next.js App Router, there is not a lot of documentation on how to test them.
 In this blog post, I'll explain a method I found to work for running tests with Vitest and RTL (React Testing Library) on React Server Components that utilizes internationalization (i18n) via the next-international package.

 Please note that this method is not officially supported by Next.js or next-international, and may not work for all use cases.
 I am also not an expert on testing, so if you have any suggestions for improvements, please let me know!